ADBeta/CH32V003_lib_swi2c/README.md

 ## TODO
+* Add I2C Error states
+* Add clock stretch to master, not to slave
 * Better documentation & how to use
 * Add speed limiting code to keep interface in spec
 * Slave mode